profsmith89/ctps/_sources/chap11.md

             self.icon = red_x
 ```

-An `__init__` constructor is just a function defined in a class's namespace[^fn13] (i.e., you indent it under the class definition).
+An `__init__` constructor is just a function defined in a class's namespace[^fn14] (i.e., you indent it under the class definition).
 Comparing line 23 above with lines 69-72 in `wander.py` at the start of this section, the `Pin` constructor's last four formal parameters match the four actual parameters provided in the constructor call.
 Unexpectedly, the interface definition also includes the name `self` as the function's first formal parameter.

 ## Self and instance attributes

-Every method definition must contain this additional formal parameter called `self`[^fn14] (and it must be listed first).
+Every method definition must contain this additional formal parameter called `self`[^fn15] (and it must be listed first).
 The `self` parameter gives you a way to distinguish data attributes belonging to an instance (called *instance attributes*) from those shared across all instances (called *class attributes*).
 When we call the `Pin` constructor on line 69, it returns a `Pin` object with location `(3,11)`, name `"Park"`, and so forth.
 The constructor stores the first two parameter values in the two instance attributes `self.loc` and `self.name` (on lines 24 and 25 of `pin.py`).
-These values[^fn15] take up memory space in the `Pin` object that is the first element of the `pins` list.
-The `Pin` object in the list's second element has different values for its instance attributes, as shown in Figure YY.
+These values[^fn16] take up memory space in the `Pin` object that is the first element of the `pins` list.
+The `Pin` object in the list's second element has different values for its instance attributes.

-\[FIXME: Insert figure showing what I describe above\]

 Although we won't use them in this book, you can also create class attributes (also called *class variables*).
 With a class variable, you don't have that variable for each instance, but a single variable that is shared by every instance of the class.
-If, for example, the name `note` was a class variable, you'd write `Pin.note` rather than `self.note` in a class method (i.e., you replace `self` with the class name as the namespace).[^fn16]
+If, for example, the name `note` was a class variable, you'd write `Pin.note` rather than `self.note` in a class method (i.e., you replace `self` with the class name as the namespace).[^fn17]

 Finally, be careful not to confuse instance variables with local variables.
 The name `loc` in `Pin.__init__` is a local variable.
 If you look at the implementation of `CitySqGrid.__init__`, you'll see that I create the local variable `row1` to name an intermediate computation.
 These local names exist only while the method is running.
 Instance variables, on the other hand, are names with values that we want to persist between method executions.